Sales Nexus CRM

 Billionaire Asset Manager Advocates for Bitcoin and Gold in Investment Portfolios

-Ray Dalio, a veteran hedge-fund manager, suggests allocating 15% of investment portfolios to Bitcoin and gold to hedge against macroeconomic risks.
+Ray Dalio advises allocating 15% of portfolios to Bitcoin and gold to hedge against macroeconomic risks, offering a strategic advantage in volatile markets.

 Ray Dalio, a prominent billionaire asset manager, has recently made a compelling case for including Bitcoin and gold in investment portfolios.
 During an appearance on The Master Investor Podcast, Dalio recommended that investors allocate at least 15% of their portfolios to these assets.
 His advice comes amid growing concerns over macroeconomic risks, especially those related to escalating government debt, which he believes have not been fully accounted for in current market prices.